Table of Contents

 frameRecorder.Configuration.Format = FrameRecorder.InternalFormat.H264;

-You can also do this in the editor by selecting AR Session (EasyAR), and modifying Format in the Inspector window:
+Alternatively, in the editor, select AR Session (EasyAR), and modify Format in the Inspector window:

 alt text